mnestorov/git-commands/README.md

 And press enter, and you'll return to where you were.

-# GitHub
+## GitHub Specific Commands

-## Adding an existing project to GitHub using the command line
+### Adding an existing project to GitHub using the command line

-### 1. Initialize the local directory as a Git repository.
+1. Initialize the local directory as a Git repository.

 ```
 $ git init -b main
 ```

-### 2. Add the files in your new local repository.
+2. Add the files in your new local repository.
 This stages them for the first commit.

 ```
 $ git add .